ChaosHour/code-this/percona-pxc/README.md

 Requirements before you can use this playbook, and roles.
 ------------
-Internet Access
+- Internet Access
-16 Gigs of ram or more.
+- 16 Gigs of ram or more.

-ansible --version
+- ansible --version
-ansible 2.1.0.0
+- ansible 2.1.0.0

-vagrant --version
+- vagrant --version
-Vagrant 1.8.1
+- Vagrant 1.8.1

-virtualbox
+- virtualbox
   5.0.24

+`
 Ansible dependancies are installed from the playbooks.
 The ansible.cfg and host file are included.
-Some changes may need to happen with the host file.
-To be able to use it with your environment.
+Some changes will need to happen with them.
+Areas marked CHANGE-ME are noted in the files.

-The hosts file was built from the information provided by vagrant ssh-config
+The hosts file was built from the information provided by vagrant ssh-config `

 ----------------
 Example Usage